ibm-garage-cph/devops-plan/03-metrics/README.md

 #### Overview
 Suggest to have a view on `Nodes` does the load look fair on the nodes?

-Look also under `Workloads` select your own namespace.
+Look also under `Workloads` and select your own namespace.
 There you should be able to see all of your deployments (expect no StatefulSet or DaemonSet).

 #### Dashboards
 Suggest search for the "Golden Signals".
-WHere do you find it?
+Where do you find it?

 You may also look for the HTTP views.

 #### Generate some load
 GO back to the golden signals and generate some load....